vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 185

 the impure creation.
-Every mortal in the state of creation (srşti-daśa) is Sakala, because there are all the three impurities in him.
+Every mortal in the state of creation (srṣti-daśa) is Sakala, because there are all the three impurities in him.
 These very mortals in the state of dissolution (Pralaya) are called Pralayākalas, because at that time they have no mortal coils, the body, which, with all that it can be associated with, is called the impurity of Māyā.
 Thus Pralayākalas have only two impurities.
 The experiencers of the transitional stage between the impure and the pure creations are known as Vijñānākslas.

 (Māyordhve Suddhavidyādbah santi vijñānakevalāh).
 These possess only one impurity, that of innate ignorance, which is inclining towards destruction in their case.